Handle Operators in String Theory: Explicit Handle Operators

 \subsection{The Derivation -- Fixed Complex Structure}

-So we now zoom in to understand precisely the operators, $\hat{\mathscr{A}}_a^{(z_1)}$ and $\hat{\mathscr{A}}^a_{(z_2)}$, that arise in (\ref{eq:completeness-sep BBB}) or (\ref{eq:completeness_nonsep BBB}) in the specific case of bosonic string theory in flat spacetime.
+So we now zoom in to arrive at explicit expressions for the operators, $\hat{\mathscr{A}}_a^{(z_1)}$ and $\hat{\mathscr{A}}^a_{(z_2)}$, that arise in (\ref{eq:completeness-sep BBB}) or (\ref{eq:completeness_nonsep BBB}) in the specific case of bosonic string theory in flat spacetime.
 It is best however to begin from the fixed-complex structure expressions (\ref{eq:completeness-sep}) and (\ref{eq:completeness_nonsep}).
 The operators $\hat{\mathscr{A}}_a^{(z_1)}$ and $\hat{\mathscr{A}}^a_{(z_2)}$ will in general be constructed out of the elementary fields of the theory, $x(z,\bar{z})$, $b(z)$ and $c(z)$, and derivatives thereof.
 The chiral half of the BRST current, $j_B(z)$, that of the total stress tensor, $T_{zz}$, and the elementary fields $\sqrt{\frac{2}{\alpha'}}i\partial_z x(z)$, $b(z)$ and $c(z)$ are primaries of fixed conformal weights, $h=1,2,1,2$ and $-1$ respectively, so consider one such primary, $\mathscr{O}$, of weight $h$.
 In the local $z_1$ and $z_2$ frames respectively (see Appendix \ref{sec:PMO}) it has mode expansions:

 where $n$ spans integers or half integers depending on context, and\footnote{Regarding notation, we can make manifest the auxiliary coordinates, $\sigma^a$, $a=1,2$, by using the correspondence (\ref{eq:z1pzs1 corr}).
-Some further comments on notation and conventions that are useful here are provided in Appendix \ref{sec:CFTC}.} $\e{z}_1\equiv z_1(p)$, where $p\in U_1\cap U_2$ is the point where the field is evaluated and $z_1$ is the coordinate chart used to defined it.
+Some further comments on notation and conventions that are useful here are provided in Appendix \ref{sec:CFTC}.} $\e{z}_1\equiv z_1(p)$, where $p\in U_1\cap U_2$ is the point where the field is evaluated and $z_1$ is the coordinate chart used to define it.
 (Similar remarks hold for $\e{z}_2\equiv z_2(p)$, where notice that the corresponding local operator, $\mathscr{O}^{(z_2)}(\e{z}_2)$, is evaluated at the same point $p\in U_1\cap U_2$ but in the $z_2$ chart coordinates.)
 In order to relate the modes $\mathscr{O}_n^{(z_1)}$ in the $z_1$ frame to corresponding modes $\mathscr{O}_n^{(z_2)}$ in the $z_2$ frame we recall that on patch overlaps we identify points $z_1$ and $z_2$ when they are related by the gluing relation (or transition function),

-But the corresponding (tensor) operators, $\mathscr{O}^{z_1}(\e{z}_1)$ and $\mathscr{O}^{(z_2)}(\e{z}_2)$, must then also be related by a conformal transformation on patch overlaps, $ \mathscr{O}^{(z_1)}(\e{z}_1)d\e{z}_1^h=\mathscr{O}^{(z_2)}(\e{z}_2)d\e{z}_2^h, $ in particular,
+But the corresponding (tensor) operators, $\mathscr{O}^{z_1}(\e{z}_1)$ and $\mathscr{O}^{(z_2)}(\e{z}_2)$, must then also be related by a conformal transformation on patch overlaps, $ \mathscr{O}^{(z_1)}(\e{z}_1)\rmd\e{z}_1^h=\mathscr{O}^{(z_2)}(\e{z}_2)\rmd\e{z}_2^h, $ in particular,